MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-proxying.md

 3. `https.proxy*`
 4. `http.proxy*`

-Where `*` is the [well-known Java](https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html) proxy properties.
+Where `*` is the well-known Java proxy properties.
+For more information, see [Java Networking and Proxies](https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html).

 If any of the environment configurations are found a `ProxyOptions` instance will be created (by calling `ProxyOptions.fromConfiguration(Configuration.getGlobalConfiguration())`).
 More details about the `ProxyOptions` type are provided later in this document.

+> [!Important]
-> **Note:** Java requires that the system environment property `java.net.useSystemProxies` must be `true` for any proxy configuration to be used.
+> Java requires that the system environment property `java.net.useSystemProxies` must be `true` for any proxy configuration to be used.

 If the system environment variables contain proxy configuration, but this is not desired to be used when creating an HTTP client instance, it is possible to override the default behavior by explicitly setting a differently-configured `Configuration` when in the builder of a HTTP client, as setting a `Configuration` means that the default behavior of calling `Configuration.getGlobalConfiguration()` will no longer occur.
 For example, by calling the `configuration(Configuration)` API using `Configuration.NONE`, developers are explicitly preventing the builder from inspecting the environment for configuration.